Health Benefits of Drinking Tea

+Excess sugars in the diet can lead to inflammation.
 Harvard Medical School reports that “any health benefits to tea consumption are probably completely offset by adding sugar.”
-Therefore, we will consider the overall health benefits of drinking low carb tea.
-But first, let me briefly explain the difference between the different kinds of teas.
+Therefore, let us consider the overall health benefits of drinking low carb tea.

 Difference Between Teas

-There are herbal “teas” that are derived from an infusion of fruits, roots, seeds, and obviously different herbs.
-Popular herbal “teas” include: ginger, jasmine, rosehip, rooibos red tea, hibiscus, mint, lavender, chamomile, echinacea, ginseng, and gingko biloba.
+There are herbal teas that are derived from an infusion of fruits, roots, seeds, and different herbs.
+Popular herbal teas include: ginger, jasmine, rosehip, rooibos red tea, hibiscus, mint, lavender, chamomile, echinacea, ginseng, and gingko biloba.

 - Ginger – one of the most notable health benefits of ginger is the amazing relief it can provide to a troublesome digestive system.

-- Mint – is a mood enhancing and uplifting tea that also aids digestion.
+- Mint – is a mood enhancing and uplifting tea that can also aid digestion.

 - Lavender – is a calming tea, but also claims to have properties that aid digestion.